-Careful recruitment and selection of staff reduces the opportunity for people who present a risk of harm to children, young people or vulnerable adults from using a post with the Authority to access children.
+Careful recruitment and selection of staff reduces the opportunity for people who present a risk of harm to children, young people or vulnerable adults from using a post with the Authority to access potential victims.

-Careful recruitment will include all applicants, including volunteers;
+Careful recruitment will include applicants, including volunteers;

 - 1. Completing an application form

-- 2. Providing two references
+- 2. Providing two references as appropriate to the role

 - 3. Having an interview

 - 4. Having a DBS check where eligible